haoweydu/2020-5ai-team6-Du/docs/software_requirements_specification_doc3.md

 #### _1.3 SCOPE_
 We started the project for a school job, the purpose of which is to improve our skills in the informatic field and also teach us how to manage a real project by ourselves.

+### _1.4 DEFINITIONS_
+Arietta – the product that is being described here; the software system specified in this document.

+Project – activities that will lead to the production of the Arietta project.

+Client – the person or organization for which this Arietta project is being built.

+User – the person or persons who will actually interact with the Arietta Project.

+Use case – describes a goal-oriented interaction between the system and an actor.
+A use case may define several variants called scenarios that result in different paths through the use case and usually different outcomes.

+Scenario – one path through a user case

+Actor – user or other software system that receives value from a user case.

+Developer – the person or organization developing the system, also sometimes called the supplier.

+Stakeholder – anyone with an interest in the project and its outcomes.
+This includes clients, customers, users, developers, testers, managers and executives.

+### 2 General Design Constraints